zelanko/sql-docs.it-it/docs/integration-services/scale-out/troubleshooting-scale-out.md

 ### <a name="symptoms"></a>Sintomi

-*"System.ServiceModel.EndpointNotFoundException: Non è disponibile alcun endpoint in ascolto su https://*[NomeComputer]:[Porta]*/ClusterManagement/ in grado di accettare il messaggio."*
+*"System.ServiceModel.EndpointNotFoundException: Non è disponibile alcun endpoint in ascolto su https://* [NomeComputer]:[Porta] */ClusterManagement/ in grado di accettare il messaggio."*

 ### <a name="solution"></a>Soluzione